codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 ## Loading codefresh.yml from Version Control

 Working with the inline editor is very convenient in the beginning, but it makes your pipeline definition only exist within the Codefresh UI and therefore goes against the basic principles of [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code){:target="\_blank"}.

-Once you are happy with how your pipeline works you should commit it to a Git repository (which can be the same one that has the source code of the application or a completely different one).
+Once you are happy with how your pipeline works you should commit it to a Git repository, either the same one that has the source code of the application or a completely different one.

-You can click on the *Inline YAML* header and switch it to *Use YAML from URL* or *Use YAML from Repository*.
+* From the **Inline YAML** dropdown, select **Use YAML from URL** or **Use YAML from Repository**.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/pipeline-git-options.png"
+url="/images/pipeline/create/pipeline-git-options.png"
+alt="Pipeline resource options"
+caption="Pipeline resource options"
+max-width="60%"
+%}

+### Using another Git repository

+Loading the pipeline from a Git repository is the recommended way to associate a pipeline with a project once you are finished with it.
+Even though the inline editor is great for quick prototyping and experimentation, ideally all your pipelines should be under source control.

+Selecting **Use YAML from Repository**, allows you to select any Git repository already connected to Codefresh along with a preview of the pipeline.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/pipeline-per-branch.png"
+url="/images/pipeline/create/pipeline-per-branch.png"
+alt="Load pipeline from Git"
+caption="Load pipeline from Git" max-width="60%"
+%}

+Unlike other CI options, the Git repository that contains the pipeline can be completely different from the Git repository that has the source code of your application.

+**Use branch from Git trigger**

+The **Use branch from Git trigger** option is very important, as it defines the branch in the Git repo the pipeline is loaded from.
+In most cases, you want to keep this enabled as it loads the pipeline from the same branch that triggered the build.

+For example, if you open a new pull request for a branch named `feature-x`, that has changes both in source code and in the pipeline definition itself, ideally you would want the pipeline responsible for the build to be the same one that contains the new changes in the `feature-x` branch.

+If you disable this option, then you can select a specific branch from the field directly above the switch.
+The option is great for organizations that want to lock down their pipelines.

+For example, if you define `master` as the branch to use for this pipeline, then even if a developer creates a custom branch for their source code changes, they will not be able to change the pipeline itself to do something different.
+Their pipeline changes in their own branch will be ignored as all builds will always load the pipeline from `master`.
+This can be very useful for security-sensitive pipelines.

+### Using any public URL

+The **Use YAML from URL** option allows you to load the pipeline definition from any _public_ URL.

 {% include
 image.html